Geology

 - C-ID:C-ID GEOL 110L

 This course is a laboratory study in historical geology.
-It applies principles of physical geology and paleontology in the reconstruction of the history of the earth.
+It applies principles of physical geology and paleontology in the reconstruction of the history of the Earth.
 Exercises in stratigraphy, paleontology, and interpretation of geologic maps are utilized.
-Field trips are required.
+Field experiences may be required.

 Student Learning Outcomes